stephan-klein/supersonic/docs/supersonic/guides/data/accessing-data-from-device/index.md

 {% endhighlight %}
 </div>

-The returned objects are instances of [supersonic.data.Model] (/api-reference/stable/supersonic/data/model/model-class/).
+The returned objects are instances of [supersonic.data.Model](/api-reference/stable/supersonic/data/model/model-class/).

 A model instance can be edited and the edited version saved back to the cloud database: